Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Introduction

-Our approach is particularly beneficial in scenarios with poor or nonexistent overlap between treated and control groups within individual sites.
-In such cases, cross-site collaboration becomes crucial, as propensity score functions vary across sites.
-Indeed, when treatment assignment mechanisms differ substantially—such as when one site treats a subgroup that remains untreated elsewhere—the global dataset achieves markedly greater overlap, providing essential support for estimating treatment effects that would otherwise be poorly estimated within isolated sites.
-Additionally, our framework naturally accommodates a wide range of cross-site heterogeneities, including variations in sample sizes, treatment policies, covariate distributions, and violations of positivity.
-Numerical experiments on both simulated and real-world data validate our theoretical findings and highlight the practical value of our method.
+Our approach is particularly advantageous when overlap between treatment groups is poor or absent within sites.
+In such scenarios, cross-site collaboration becomes crucial, as combining sites increases overall overlap and enables treatment effect estimation that may be infeasible locally.
+Indeed, when treatment assignment mechanisms differ substantially—such as when one site treats a subgroup absent elsewhere—the combined dataset achieves markedly greater overlap, allowing treatment effects to be estimated that would otherwise be poorly identified in isolation.
+Additionally, our framework naturally accommodates heterogeneity in sample sizes, treatment policies, covariate distributions, and violations of positivity.
+Numerical experiments on simulated and real data confirm our theoretical findings and highlight the method's practical benefits.